RosettaCommons/documentation/cartesian-ddG.md

 ### Interface mode

-This app can do PPI and Protein small molecule simulation (not well tested).
+This application can do PPI and Protein small molecule simulation. **This has not been thoroughly benchmarked.** Other tools, such as [[InterfaceAnalyzer|Interface Analyzer]] are recommended for these types of studies.

 Optional options:
 ```